 It has a distinct fruity and black tea flavor that you sometimes taste in a honey process or natural processed coffee.

-This cascara is the very rare, expensive Geisha varietal of coffee bean.
-It is the best tasting cascara we've ever had, with smooth mouthfeel, floral, honey, citrus notes.
 I enjoy steeping it like tea, sometime drinking it hot, sometimes iced.
 Sometimes adding sugar, often not.
 It has a lemony black tea taste that is crisp, sweet, refreshing and caffeinated.
 There are some floral, hibiscus, honey, citrus notes as well.

 I've also heard of people using it to make cascara ice cream, adding it to tea blends, and mulling it with the spices of orange, cinnamon, and cloves.